Upstream Pressure

 -9.9 pts ↓ Improving

-The spending gap between top-quartile and bottom-quartile households measures how consumer spending diverges across income levels.
+The spending gap between top-quartile and bottom-quartile households stood at -9.9 points in June 2024, measuring how consumer spending diverges across income levels.
 A widening gap indicates that lower-income households are cutting back on spending while higher-income households continue spending — a K-shaped pattern that standard consumer spending averages obscure.
 Source: Opportunity Insights / Bank of America Institute.

 Explore Further